IPS-Eye-White

 Archaeological Accuracy of The Book of Mormon

-According to Mormonism, when Joseph Smith, the founder of Mormonism, was 21 years old, an angel named Moroni directed him to some Gold Plates buried on Hill Cumorah.
-Although Joseph was unfamiliar with the ancient language called 'reformed Egyptian', a language that no one has ever heard of, he was able to translate them.
-The result was what is today, collectively known as the Book of Mormon which, supposedly, contains the history and God's dealings with the people who lived in the Americas.
+According to Mormonism, when Joseph Smith the founder of Mormonism was 21 years old, an angel named Moroni directed him to some Gold Plates buried on Hill Cumorah.
+Although Joseph was unfamiliar with the ancient language called 'reformed Egyptian' (that no one has ever heard of then or since) he was able to translate them.
+The result was what is today, collectively known as the Book of Mormon that supposedly contains the history and God's dealings with the people who lived in the Americas.

-In other words, the Book of Mormon also claims to record actual historical events.
-However, in the final analysis, it very clearly shows that the author was quite ignorant about provable history.
-In other words, unless God happened to miss a couple of history classes, it is not possible that the Book of Mormon was divinely inspired.
-While it is impossible to list here the sheer number of factual errors in every book, a few examples follow, starting with the most irrefutable evidence of all...
-DNA.
+In other words, the Book of Mormon claims to record actual historical events.
+However, unless God happened to miss a couple of history classes, it is not possible that the Book of Mormon was divinely inspired.
+While it is impossible to list here the sheer number of factual errors in every book, a few examples follow, starting with DNA - the most irrefutable evidence of all.

 DNA Evidence: